 What devices does the app work on?

-From your computer: Use your account details to log in to the iTunes store, search for 'South China Morning Post' and download the app to iTunes.
-You can then sync the app with your iPad.
+iOS: On your iPhone or iPad use your iTunes account details to log in to the App Store, search for 'South China Morning Post' or ‘SCMP’, find the app and download it directly to your device.
+On your computer use your account details to log in to the iTunes store, search for 'South China Morning Post' or ‘SCMP’, find the app and download the app to iTunes.
+You can then sync the app with your iPhone.

-From your iPad: Use your account details to log in to the App Store, search for 'South China Morning Post' and download the app directly to your device. ↑ top
+Android: Use your account details to log in to the App Store, search for 'South China Morning Post' or ‘SCMP’, find the app and download the app directly to your device.

-How do I remove the application from my iPad?
+How do I remove the application from my phone or iPad?

 Do I have to be online to read the content?